 By Abbey Lewis, Editor in Chief, Convenience Store Products, April 20, 2017

-AU Energy LLC and Vintners Distributors have created a new, innovative retail concept called Loop Neighborhood.
+AU Energy LLC has created a new, innovative retail concept called Loop Neighborhood.
 This network of 23 stores in California launched in 2013 and has a sharp, bright and modern aesthetic, as seen at this 3,200-square-foot store in San Pablo, Calif.
 In a recent interview with COO Pervez Pir, we discussed the company's modernized look as well as its emphasis on fresh, trend-driven products.
 Here are five areas of the store that help make product selection stand out.

 The other day I walked into a San Francisco Loop Neighborhood store and was astounded at what it had to offer– frozen yogurt, fresh sandwiches, a salad bar, and a fully stocked hydration station.
 Compared to typical convenience stores I found that Loop offered something far beyond the typical selection of chips, beef jerky, and soda.
 I was lucky enough to meet with Varish Goyal, the owner and president of Loop Neighborhood stores, and ask him questions regarding this new wave of convenient stores.